Regis Road Recycling and Reuse Centre

 - paint - please contact the centre first before dropping paint off.

-- plastics - all types of plastic food and drink bottles, plastic containers, plastic carrier bags, bottle caps.
-Please see plastics page for more details
+- plastics - all types of plastic food and drink bottles, plastic containers, plastic carrier bags, bottle caps and hard (rigid) plastic

 - printer and toner cartridges